-Your Nominated Representative can sell your investments on your behalf via the Secure Online Portal.
+You can sell your investments via the Secure Online Portal.

 Investment Options

 Proceeds from investments sold will be settled to the Cash Hub and will be available to re-invest when they become cleared funds.

 The time it takes to redeem Managed Fund investments depends on the Managed Fund you have chosen.
 You should read the product disclosure statement for the relevant investment carefully.